Cubic fourfolds, Kuznetsov components and Chow motives: Chow motives and Frobenius algebra objects

 \subsection{Quadratic space structure}

 We now consider the general situation where $\mathcal C$ is an $R$-linear rigid $\otimes$-category with unit $\mathds 1$ and equipped with a $\otimes$-invertible object denoted $\mathds 1(1)$.
 Let $d$ be an integer.
-A \emph{degree-$d$ quadratic space structure} on an object~$M$ of $\mathcal C$ consists of a morphism, called \emph{quadratic form},
+A \emph{degree-$d$ quadratic space structure}, or by abuse a \emph{quadratic space structure}, on an object~$M$ of $\mathcal C$ consists of a morphism, called \emph{quadratic form},